 - Total cost of capital: Factor in origination fees, closing costs, and any ongoing fees

-- Prepayment penalties: Can you pay it off early without penalty?
+- Prepayment penalties: Can you pay it off early without a penalty?
 Some products charge 1-5% for early payoff.

 Step 7: Close and Fund